abbisQQ/Todo-App/README.md

 Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.
-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Contact

-For any questions or inquiries, please contact me at:

-    chartheodorou@hotmail.com